KarenBonillaM/2022-12-17_semesterproject1_karen-bomilla/README.md

 # Community Science Museum

+# 2022-12-17_semesterproject1_karen-bomilla

 ![image](./images/logo.png)

-Community Science Museum is a website
+Community Science Museum is a museum website focused on teenagers and older kids who enjoy science and exploration.

 ## Description

-This is a blog about fashion and Nordic culture written from the women's Latin perspective.

-Swexican Blog is a delightful blend of fashion inspiration, cultural insights, and thought-provoking discussions that celebrate individuality and creative expression.

-You can add some bullet points if you'd like to:
+Community Science Museum is a website that I build for my semester project at my school Noroff.

+The webpage is a platform that shares the news, exhibitions, and all the services the museum has to offer

 - Home page
 - Explore page
 - Exhibiton page
-- Contanct Community Science Museum
+- Contanct The Community Science Museum
-- About Community Science Museum
+- About The Community Science Museum
 - Get involved page

 ## Built With